Laurie Cunningham: Real Madrid

 In the summer of 1979, he made a historic move as the first English player to transfer to Real Madrid, who paid West Bromwich Albion a fee of £950,000.
 He scored twice on his debut and helped Madrid win the league and cup double.

 Cunningham began the 1980–81 season with Madrid well and scored goals in the early rounds of the European Cup, but then succumbed to injury, and required an operation on a broken toe.
 He recovered just in time for the 1981 European Cup final against Liverpool in Paris, as Madrid lost 1–0.
 During pre-season training for the 1981–82 season, a thigh injury kept Cunningham out of the majority of the season (only three goalless appearances in the league), his only real noteworthy contribution was in the UEFA Cup quarter-final tie against Kaiserslautern.
 In the first leg, Cunningham scored a goal in Madrid's 3–1 win.
 In the second leg, however, he was sent off shortly before halftime for retaliation, as Kaiserslautern won 5–0 to inflict Madrid's worst-ever result in European competition.
 Cunningham won a second Copa del Rey medal as he played in the final, when Madrid beat Sporting Gijón 2–1, but it was a depressing campaign for him.
 For the next season, with Madrid signing Johnny Metgod to join Uli Stielike as the two permitted foreigners, Cunningham spent most of the 1982–83 season on the sidelines, until he reunited with Ron Atkinson at Manchester United on loan in April 1983.
-He left Madrid after the 1982–83 season, joining Gijón and subsequently Marseille.
+He left Madrid on loan again for the 1983–84 season, joining Gijón, before moving to Olympique Marseille on a permanent deal during the next summer window.

 Later career

+Despite losing some of his explosiveness and pace that had defined his early career due to multiple injuries, Cunningham managed a respectable and productive individual season for OM during the 1984–85 season, scoring 8 goals in 30 league matches.

-Cunningham only remained in France for one season in 1984–85, before heading back to England to join Leicester City, although he played only half a season due to further injury.
+Cunningham spent a single season in France, before heading back to England to join Leicester City, although he played only half a season due to further injury.
 At the end of the 1985–86 season, Cunningham went back to Spain to play for Rayo Vallecano in the second tier.
 He moved to Charleroi in Belgium for the 1987–88 campaign, but was yet again struck down by injury, and in the new year was back in England on a short-term deal with Wimbledon, where he managed to help the Dons beat Liverpool in the 1988 FA Cup final.

 Cunningham later moved back to Spain and Rayo Vallecano for the 1988–89 season.
 He scored the goal that secured their promotion to the Primera Division.
-Cunningham was killed in a car crash in Madrid on the morning of 15 July 1989, at the age of 33.
-He was survived by his wife and their son.